Demonware/bladerunner/README.md

 Backstory
 ---------

-This is my first Python project and I'm sure there are many bugs.

 clcout is intended to be a simple way to run a command or list of commands in sequence across a multitude of hosts and group the output in an easy to read fashion.